 However there are several voluntary organisations that are very active in many areas and if you are prepared to commit time and sometimes money to pay your way, you will be made very welcome.
-There is also a series of religious organisations which recruit for the countries within the region.
-A selection of these is listed later in this fact sheet and you can find a full list from World Service Enquiry, which publishes a detailed list of positions each year: World Service Enquiry.
-Voluntary work will often pay some wages, but at a local level.
+Voluntary work will often pay some wages or gifts in kind at a local level.
 Free housing may be included.
 The good news for the new EFL teacher is that experience is often not a prerequisite for being taken on.
-But prospects of finding EFL work on the spot are slim and even the most adventurous native speakers will find paid positions difficult to find.
+But prospects of finding paid EFL work on the spot are slim and even the most adventurous native speakers will find paid positions difficult to find.
 Perhaps the best opportunities are found in Ghana and Kenya.

-Kenya has a reported shortage of secondary school teachers.
-English is the language of instruction, although the conditions of entry are now somewhat less relaxed than they used to be.
+In Kenya, English is the language of instruction, although the conditions of entry are now somewhat less relaxed than they used to be.
 However the laws are not always strictly enforced and the private language schools in Nairobi are not subject to secondary school restrictions.
-There is a British Council and it has its own Teaching operation at Harry Thuku Road, Nairobi – email: email@example.com.
+There is a British Council and it has its own teaching operation at Harry Thuku Road, Nairobi – email: email@example.com.

 When travelling overseas, please refer to your government’s own advice on conditions in each country.
 The British Foreign Office website is a good resource for travel advice.
 Please follow the link http://www.fco.gov.uk/.